 A parrot’s nails might not be too long if they feel sharp.
 Parrots’ claws are meant to be pointy, giving them a better grip on food, perches, and objects.

 If a parrot struggles to do everyday things, like walk and stand, its claws may need a trim.

 Signs of Overgrown Parrot Nails

-- Your parrot’s nails look long and curly or twisted.
-They should have a gentle curve but shouldn’t curl back on themselves like a sheep’s horn.
+- Long, curly, or twisted claws.
+The claws should have a curve, but they shouldn’t curl back on themselves like a sheep’s horn.

-- Your parrot frequently gets its nails caught in toys, clothing/fabric, or cage bars.
+- Overly sharp nails.
+The parrot will get its nails caught on toys, fabric, or cage bars.

 Why Do Parrots Bite Their Nails?

 Parrots bite at their nails when the length makes grasping and walking difficult.

 However, there are other explanations.
 It may have a nervous habit triggered by anxiety or a boredom-related behavior.
 Also, parrots bite at their feet due to pain or itchiness caused by an infection or growth.

 According to the Journal of Avian Medicine and Surgery, dermatitis can cause an itchy rash, leading to self-mutilation, such as chewing or biting at the feet.